Mats Point: Best of five for women would put cream on top - Wilander

-PARIS The wild unpredictability of women's tennis could be tamed by making matches best-of-five sets at grand slam tournaments, three-times French Open champion Mats Wilander said on Tuesday.
+PARIS (Reuters) - The wild unpredictability of women's tennis could be tamed by making matches best-of-five sets at grand slam tournaments, three-times French Open champion Mats Wilander said on Tuesday.

 With 22-times grand slam champion Serena Williams out of the equation, you could have stuck a pin in the women's draw to pick a winner at Roland Garros this year, such is the lack of a consistently reliable leading bunch.